 Big Shoals Wildlife Management Area

-Big Shoals WMA encompasses 2,140 acres in southeastern Hamilton County, northeast of White Springs.
-This area extends along three miles of bluffs above the Suwannee River and features the largest whitewater rapids in the state.
+Located in southeastern Hamilton County, Big Shoals WMA extends along three miles of bluffs above the Suwannee River and features the largest whitewater rapids in the state.
 The floodplain consists of basin swamps and slope forests.
 The uplands include high-quality pine flatwoods and mixed hardwood forests.

-- View FWC's Regulations Summary for Big Shoals for an area map, hunting seasons, permits, fees, and area regulations.
+View FWC's regulations summary brochure for Big Shoals WMA for an area map, hunting seasons, permits, fees and rules about dogs.